nusenu/ansible-relayor/README.md

 kitchen will download Vagrant boxes from Vagrant cloud to create test VMs.

-All platforms except OpenBSD are currently supported by the kitchen file.

 To get started install the required gem packages:

 ```bash